sefunmi4/qpp-lang/README.md

 Open an issue or pick a task from `/docs/migration/` or `/src/irgen/`.

-Built with ❤️ by @ShefAshiru and collaborators.
+Built with ❤️ by @sefunmi4 and collaborators.